Common names English: Canada Brome, hairy woodland brome, hairy wood chess

 Native regions and distribution: Native to eastern and central North America

-Urban habitat: drought tolerant, thrives in sandy and compacted soils; commonly found in waste dumps, minimally maintained landscapes, highway banks and medians, along railroad tracks.
+Urban habitat: Drought tolerant, it thrives in sandy and compacted soils and is commonly found in waste dumps, minimally maintained landscapes, highway banks and medians, and along railroad tracks.

-Ecological function: disturbance-adapted colonizer of bare ground Can provide erosion control and restores degraded soils.
+Ecological function: Disturbance-adapted colonizer of bare ground Can provide erosion control and restores degraded soils.
 Food and habitat for insects, wildlife, and livestock.

 History / human uses: Bromus pubescens is one of the 28 Bromus species native to North America.
 It is often used as a restorative grass planted in waste areas.
 Native American tribes used many of the Bromus species as fiber for making brooms and brushes.